rajabishek/blogger/source/_posts/Programming-in-go.md

 ```

 ## Closures
+Functions are values too.
+They can be passed around just like other values.
+Function values may be used as function arguments and return values.
+Go functions may be closures.

-A closure can capture constants and variables from the surrounding context in which it is defined.
+A closure is a function value that references variables from outside its body.
+It can capture constants and variables from the surrounding context in which it is defined.
 The closure can then refer to and modify the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.

 In Go, the simplest form of a closure that can capture values is a nested function, written within the body of another function.
 A nested function can capture any of its outer function’s arguments and can also capture any constants and variables defined within the outer function.

 Here’s an example of a function called `makeIncrementer`, which contains a nested function called `incrementer`.
 The nested `incrementer` function captures two values, `runningTotal` and `amount`, from its surrounding context.
 After capturing these values, `incrementer` is returned by `makeIncrementer` as a closure that increments `runningTotal` by `amount` each time it is called.

+As you can see below the `makeIncrementer` function returns a closure.
+Each closure is bound to its own `runningTotal` variable.
 ```go
 package main
 import "fmt"